leoncebali/microservices-using-aws-kubernetes/README.md

 ![log events](resources/cloudwatch_log_events.png)

-### Clean up
+### Cleaning up resources to save on costs
 #### Delete EKS Cluster
-This should delete cluster, nodes and all dependences(or relative resources) it created when we run the creation command
+This should delete cluster, nodes and all dependences (or relative resources) it created when we run the creation command

 ```bash
 eksctl delete cluster --name demo-eks --region us-east-1
 ```